MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 ## Failure deploying a VM image from a storage account

-You see the following error when trying to deploy a VM image from a storage account on your Azure Local instance:
+You see the following error when trying to deploy a VM image from a storage account on your Azure Local:

 **Error:** `{"code":"moc-operator galleryimage serviceClient returned an error while reconciling: rpc error: code = Unknown desc = ===== RESPONSE ERROR (ErrorCode=AuthorizationPermissionMismatch) =====\nDescription=, Details: (none)\n","message":"moc-operator galleryimage serviceClient returned an error while reconciling: rpc error: code = Unknown desc = ===== RESPONSE ERROR (ErrorCode=AuthorizationPermissionMismatch) =====\nDescription=, Details: (none)\n"}`